Parishioners subdue gunman in fatal California church attack

 “I had to ask someone else for the address,” he said.

 Chen said a group of about 40 congregants had gathered in the fellowship hall for a luncheon after a morning service to welcome their former Pastor Billy Chang, who had served the church for 20 years and was a beloved and respected community member.
-Chang retired two years ago and moved back to Taiwan.
+Chang moved back to Taiwan two years ago.
 This was his first time back stateside, Chen said.

 “Everyone had just finished lunch,” he said.
 “They were taking photos with Pastor Chang.
 I had just finished my lunch and went into the kitchen.”

-Note: This story has been corrected to show that Pastor Billy Chang has not retired.